The Ultimate 4 Days in Berlin Itinerary

 The round dome-shaped building houses two permanent exhibits.
 The first permanent exhibit is of Byzantine Art.
 The second is an extensive exhibit of money, which presents the history of coinage from the 7th century BC to the coins used today in Europe.

-☂️ Visit the Bode Museum with a tour
+☂️ Visit the Bode Museum with an experience

 Pergamon Museum